 Routine is paramount now.
 If you haven’t already felt a sense of feeling like a rat in a never ending tunnel, then you will surely begin to feel it without an established routine over time.
 When that never-ending feeling sets in, it is the feeling that you are working all day and sometimes into the night from your phone or computer without a break.
 Your meals become scattered, exercise of any type, even a stretch, goes out the window.
 Morning to night fuse into a dreamlike sequence.
 Why?
 Because routine has been breached, severed in fact.
 Establishing a routine sets healthy boundaries.
 Routine offers immediate mentally stabilizing components.
 Having time for segmented activities from work to participate in exercise or family time creates variety and mentally fosters good thinking.
 This is the potential that routine can usher in if implemented.
 For mental health professionals, we know the importance of encouraging routine with those who have anxiety because routine helps re-establish a sense of control in an otherwise unpredictable environment.
 Getting out of your pajamas and dressing for work should still be part of your routine.
 This simple act defines the functions of your day.
 Also, snacks and lunch time breaks help build your resilience during these times.
 Start formulating a routine not only for yourself but help those around you to do it as well.

 Managing to these essentials and leaning into the idea of intellectual focus during the ROC everyone is experiencing will help mitigate the challenges of adjustment and offer a healthy alternative in moving forward with your life.

-In the next blog, we will cover one of the most essential aspects of addressing this kind of rapid onset of change.
-It is Building Resilience Amidst Managed Concern.
-See you next week!
+In the next blog, we will cover one of the most essential aspects of addressing this kind of rapid onset of change and building resilience amidst managed concern.

 Blog Series #2